Find the perfect partner

-If you’re a dancer, musician, singer, actor, or in another area of the performing arts, your passion can lead to many unique injuries.
-These injuries require a unique type of physical therapy.
+If you’re a dancer, musician, singer, or actor, or in another area of the performing arts, your passion can lead to unique injuries.
+Such injuries require a unique type of physical therapy.
 Our trained experts can help you recover from an injury and even prevent future injuries.

 Performing arts injuries we can treat: